• Disease Overview

 Clinical Trials and Studies

-There is currently one clinical trial (NCT03866200 clinicaltrials.gov) testing the efficacy of resveratrol, an antioxidant, in pseudoachondroplasia adults.
-Resveratrol has been shown, in a mouse model of pseudoachondroplasia, to decrease inflammation, restore some long bone growth and, likely decrease pain.
+There was one clinical trial designed to test the efficacy of resveratrol, an antioxidant, in adults with pseudoachondroplasia.
+The study was terminated because they did not find enough participants.
+In a mouse model of pseudoachondroplasia, resveratrol has been shown to decrease inflammation, restore some long bone growth and likely decrease pain.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: